junzeye/validate-medcalc-labels/README.md

 # Validating MedCalc-Bench Labels

-GitHub repository for the paper **"Scalably Enhancing the Clinical Validity of a Task Benchmark with Physician Oversight"** (arXiv:2512.19691).
+GitHub repository for the paper **"Scalable Stewardship of an LLM-Assisted Clinical Benchmark with Physician Oversight"** ([arXiv:2512.19691v2](https://arxiv.org/abs/2512.19691v2)).

-> **This repository is actively being updated.** Additional details on the audit and recomputation workflows will be added in the next update.

-> **Note on presentation:** This code repository organizes the stewardship process into three phases for clarity; it is a refinement of the presentation in the ArXiv preprint (v1), which presented a two-phase structure.
-Here, the physician validation study (originally part of Phase 2 in the preprint) is presented separately as Phase 3.
-The underlying experiments and results are unchanged.

 ## Overview

 This repository contains the data artifacts and code from our case study on scalable benchmark stewardship using [MedCalc-Bench](https://openreview.net/pdf?id=VXohja0vrQ), a widely used clinical [benchmark](https://web.archive.org/web/20250905181753/https://github.com/ncbi-nlp/MedCalc-Bench) for evaluating LLMs on clinical score computation.
 We demonstrate a physician-in-the-loop stewardship pipeline that combines agentic LLM verifiers with automated triage to concentrate scarce clinician attention on contentious instances.

-We do not position our relabeling as a replacement for the benchmark; instead, we use MedCalc-Bench as a case study to argue that LLM-assisted benchmarks in safety-critical domains must be treated as _living documents_ with transparent, repeatable, and systematic stewardship protocols.
+We do not position our relabeling as a replacement for the benchmark; instead, we use MedCalc-Bench as a case study to argue that LLM-assisted benchmarks in safety-critical domains must be treated with systematic and physician-in-the-loop stewardship protocols.
 Our results show that a non-trivial fraction of original labels diverge from physician judgment, and that training on maintained labels yields meaningful performance differences in downstream RL alignment.

 **Note:** Our work examines the [MedCalc-Bench dataset](https://github.com/ncbi-nlp/MedCalc-Bench/tree/72748cc0c454ac9d9531494e6180940de03d8470/dataset) released with its 2024 NeurIPS publication (now renamed to "v1.0"), which was the official version available when we ran the LLM pipeline experiments in July–August 2025.
 A revised ["v1.2"](https://huggingface.co/datasets/ncbi/MedCalc-Bench-v1.2/tree/acb17912657c084f5bf08b8fd029812f84630497) was recently released by the benchmark creators in November 2025.
 For reproducibility, we include the original v1.0 instances and labels examined in our Phase 1 and Phase 2 studies as `original_test_labels.csv` and `original_train_labels.csv` in the respective data folders.
 Ongoing revisions by benchmark creators are expected and healthy; our results are intended to motivate transparent and standardized revision methodology, rather than to claim priority over any particular correction.